matthew-seth-smith/bis557/README.md

 This is a repository for storing all code, documentation, and digital artifacts for BIS557.
 I have updated it to be my personal package for all the work done in this class.
+Most of this is based on the book A Computational Approach to Statistical Learning.

-So far the only thing we've done is create and document a function that computes a linear model using SVD, based on Chapter 2 in A Computational Approach to Statistical Learning.
+The first thing we've done is create and document a function that computes an ordinary least squares regression using SVD.
 You can use it like this:

 ```{R}
 library(bis557)